Hospital Checklist - All the Essentials Following my Experience of Three Deliveries

 Pillow - this was another nice tip I received at my pre-natal classes.
 You will likely spend a good portion of your time in hospital, lying on your hospital bed, and if you really want to feel very comfortable and relaxed, bring your own pillow from home.
 Just make sure it's not got a while pillow case, as it may get confused with the hospital pillows.
 Just FYI, hospital pillows are very plasticy and not so comfortable.
 I didn't end up taking my own pillow, but it was a nice option to think about

 Hospital Outfit - you will be leaving with your baby to go home, which really is such a moment, so you may want to think about you want to leave in.
 First time around, I delivered in London over the winter which was -1 degrees and snowing, and so I packed an IZAAK AZANEI cashmere tracksuit and sneakers with a huge coat, and looked pretty haggard and exhausted, looking nice was probably the last thing on my mind.
 Second time around, I delivered in 30 degree weather during a London summer, and packed a light cotton dress, the nature of both deliveries were very different, and I felt so much more myself after my second delivery, and wearing a nice outfit to leave hospital in really was a nice little pick-me-up

-Snacks - you won't be able to eat post epidural, but it's worth considering some snacks for either your partner or for the next day or pre-epidural
+Snacks - you won't be able to eat post epidural, but it's worth considering some snacks for either your partner or for the next day whilst you're recovering

 Phone charger - so easy to forget!